 The court must specifically authorize the guardian's decision where the medical procedure involves or could involve a substantial risk to the patient's life.

-- If two (or more) people with EQUAL decision making power as surrogates disagree, the physician or someone qualified to be a surrogate must refer the case to the hospital or nursing home's "Patient Care Advisory Committee," and may act on the recommendation of the committee.
+If two (or more) people with EQUAL decision making power as surrogates disagree, and the patient is in a hospital or related institution, the attending physician or someone qualified to be a surrogate must refer the case to the hospital or nursing home's "Patient Care Advisory Committee," and may act on the recommendation of the committee.
 That decision can only be overridden by a court appointed guardian, or by a court order.

 - A health care provider who believes that a decision to withhold or withdraw life-sustaining procedures is inconsistent with generally accepted standards of patient care can petition the health care facility's patient care advisory committee for advice OR